eclipse/kapua/docs/developer-guide/en/building.md

 The aforementioned script is located under 'qa' folder and it's called 'RunKapuaTests.sh'.

+NOTE: It is important to launch the script being in the "Kapua" root folder, in this way all the maven modules will be recognized

 `qa/RunKapuaTests.sh`

 Launch it in order to build Kapua executing all the tests.
 Integration tests are divided by category to offer maximum error-check-granularity.